...engineer performance!

 67 Highland Crescent, Cambridge, ON, Canada, N1S1M1

-Material from this website may be not copied or used or redistributed, in whole or in part, without the specific written consent of Jim Russell or AeroMarine Research®.
+Material from this website may be not copied or used or redistributed, in whole or in part, without specific written consent of Jim Russell or AeroMarine Research®.